-The definition of the selection and execution principles included in this Policy is primarily the portfolio management company's responsibility.
-The Compliance department is in charge of issuing and updating the procedure.
+The definition of the selection and execution principles included in this Policy is primarily the Global Sell Side Committee responsibility.
+The Compliance department is in charge of issuing and updating the Policy.
 During the review, the Policy principles or its detailed terms (execution criteria, control framework) should be confirmed or modified.

-Hereunder are some non-limitative examples of situations which would trigger an anticipated review of the Policy:
+Hereunder are some non-limitative examples of situations that would trigger an anticipated review of the Policy:

-- ► Reporting of major gaps compared to initial objectives, during controls made by portfolio management teams or Compliance department or highlighted in the yearly report from the Global Head of Compliance or Compliance Head of Market Integrity. - ► Occurrence of the following events: - New principles or processes for selecting execution intermediaries, - · New investments process among BNPP AM, - New financial instruments among the investment universe.
+- Reporting of major gaps compared to initial objectives, during controls made by portfolio management, GTF or Compliance department or highlighted in an Internal Control Committee. - Occurrence of the following events: - New principles or processes for selecting execution intermediaries, - New investments process among BNPP AM, - New financial instruments among the investment universe.

-The review is conducted during a formal meeting gathering at least, under the chairmanship of the Chief Investment Officer or representative, senior portfolio managers, the Head of Compliance, and BNPP Dealing Services representative.
+The review is conducted during a formal GSSC meeting gathering at least, under the chairmanship of the Chief Investment Officer or representative, senior portfolio managers, the Head of Compliance, and GTF representatives.